albertocevallos/react-bp/README.md

 1. `npm i`
 2. `npm start`

+## Extensions

-Also using the following in VSCode: Live Sass Compiler, Babel JavaScript, JS JSX Snippets.
+Also using the following in VS Code: Live Sass Compiler, Babel JavaScript, JS JSX Snippets.